cissna/course-evaluation-scraper/QWEN.md

 ### 2.2.
 Backend (Flask)

 The backend is a Python/Flask server.
-The `CourseGroupingService` now uses a default, embedded configuration for course groupings, as `course_groupings.json` has been removed.
+Its primary role is to serve as a data gateway, handling scraping and raw data aggregation.
+The `CourseGroupingService` uses a default, embedded configuration for course groupings.

 ### 2.3.
 Frontend (React)

-The frontend is a React SPA.
-It includes a `SearchHistory` component that displays a dropdown of recent searches, and a `storageUtils` utility to manage the search history in the browser's local storage.
+The frontend is a React SPA that contains all the application's business logic.
+It fetches raw data from the backend and uses `src/utils/analysisEngine.js` to perform all filtering, separation, and statistical calculations on the client side.
+It also includes a `SearchHistory` component that displays a dropdown of recent searches, and a `storageUtils` utility to manage the search history in the browser's local storage.

 ### 2.4.
 Deployment (Vercel)